 In addition, avoiding foods high in simple carbohydrates and adding more protein and fat into meals can help alleviate dumping syndrome.
 If dietary changes prove to be ineffective, slow-release prescription medications have been found to alleviate dumping syndrome.

-Dizziness After Bariatric Surgery Caused by Nutritional Deficiencies
+Light-headed After Bariatric Surgery Caused by Nutritional Deficiencies

 The term “dizziness” can also refer to feelings of weakness or unsteadiness.
 Bariatric surgery can cause deficiencies of vitamins and minerals that can cause patients to feel weak and unsteady on their feet.

 Dietary vitamin and mineral supplementation is suggested for all patients who undergo bariatric surgery.
-Due to the re-routing of the gastrointestinal system following bariatric surgery, absorption of many vitamins and minerals is drastically reduced.
+Due to the re-routing of the gastrointestinal system following weight loss surgery, absorption of many vitamins and minerals is drastically reduced.
 Daily vitamin and mineral supplementation can help replace the vitamins and minerals that fail to be absorbed and allow patients to feel more energized and clear headed.